Take Me Home, Country Roads | Chords + Lyrics (capo 2)

 Take me home, (down) country roads.

-Take Me Home, Country Roads’ chords and progressions
+Take Me Home, Country Roads Chords: Learn the progressions

-As long as you fit a capo on fret 2, you can play this using almost only open-position chords, which is great news if you’re looking for a beginner guitar song.
+As long as you fit a capo on the second fret, you can play this using almost only open-position chords, which is great news if you’re looking for a beginner guitar song.

-Take Me Home, Country Roads verse chords are just I – VI – V – IV – I, then repeated, like this:
+Take Me Home, Country Roads verse chords are just I – VI – V – IV – I repeated, like this:

 | G | Em | D | C G |